Azure/Verified-Telemetry-Solution-Sample/docs/customSolution.md

     ![Message_Enrich_VT](./media/messageEnrichVT.png)

 ## Steps to setup Message Enrichment
-1. Go to your IoT hub by selecting **Resource groups**.
+1. On [Azure Portal](https://ms.portal.azure.com) go to your IoT hub by selecting **Resource groups**.
 Then select the resource group set up for during the Device Sample (**MyResourceGroup**).
 Find the IoT hub in the list, and select it.
 Select **Message routing** for the IoT hub.

    ![Select message routing](./media/messageEnrichSetup.png)

    The message routing pane has three tabs labeled **Routes**, **Custom endpoints**, and **Enrich messages**.
 Use the third tab to add message enrichments.
 Let's enrich messages going to the Built-in endpoint called **events**.
 Fill in the name and value, and then select the endpoint **events** from the drop-down list.
-Here's an example of how to set up an enrichment that adds the IoT hub name to the message:
+Here's an example of how to set up an enrichment that adds the Verified Telemetry Device Status to the message:

    ![Add first enrichment](./media/messageEnrichVTSetup0.png)

-1. Add these values to the list for the ContosoStorageEndpointEnriched endpoint.
+1. Add these values to the list for the Built-in events endpoint.

    | Key | Value | Endpoint (drop-down list) |
    | ---- | ----- | -------------------------|